Formula builder

 Access the Formula builder

-You can access the Formula builder from the Designer, Rules, and Variables tabs.
+Access the Formula builder from the Form designer, Rules, and Form variables tabs.

 While designing forms, you can insert inline formulas directly on a field that has the Insert option available.

-Note: Click the Insert option to insert form controls and variables with applied formulas into your message.
-See Insert dialog fields, buttons and settings for detailed descriptions on the Insert window.
+Note: Click the Insert option to insert form controls and variables with applied formulas.
+See Insert variable dialog fields, buttons, and settings for field descriptions.

 - In the form designer, click the Designer tab.

-- Click the form control where you want to insert a variable with applied formula.
-The config panel appears on the right.
+- Click the form control where you want to insert a variable with an applied formula.

-- In the text box, type your formulas.
+- In the Formula field, type the formula.

-- As you type the formula, suggestions of possible functions and variables appear on screen that you can select.
+- As you type the formula, suggestions of possible functions and variables are displayed to select from, if required.

-- From the Lookup pane, search for functions and variables to insert in your formula.
+- From the Lookup pane on the right, you can search for Functions and variables to insert in the formula.

 - You can use logical operators such as && (And), || (Or), == (Equal), and != (Not Equal).

-- After you make changes, click Insert.
+- After you create the formula, click Insert.
 Your new variable is shown as an inline formula and the calculated value becomes the default value.

 For example, avg(84,96,150) will insert 110 as the default value.